NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/DEVNOTES.md

 ```

-The code generator creates a basic README file under the [KGEA Server subdirectory](./server/README.md) which provides basic instructions about how to run the resulting server code, either from a OS terminal or within a Docker container.
+The code generator creates a basic README file under the [KGEA Server subdirectory](./server/README.md) which provides basic instructions about how to run the resulting server code, either from an OS terminal or within a Docker container.

+## Reconnecting the Generator Code to the Project Logic

 Rerunning the server code generation basically appears to rewrite most of the contents of the [KGEA Server subdirectory](./server) with a few notable exceptions such as: